Baha Men

-The Baha Men are a Bahamian junkanoo band formed in New Providence, Bahamas in 1977.
-They are best known for their Grammy Award-winning hit song "Who Let the Dogs Out".
+Baha Men are a Bahamian junkanoo band formed in New Providence, Bahamas, in 1977.
+They are best known for their Grammy Award–winning hit song "Who Let the Dogs Out".

 History

 Early years

-The Baha Men formed in 1977 as High Voltage, initially playing disco and funk.
+Baha Men formed in 1977 as High Voltage, initially playing disco and funk.
 They performed regularly in nightclubs and hotels in the Bahamas and self-released several albums.

 In 1991, one of their tapes found its way to Atlantic Records A&R man Steve Greenberg, who signed the band to the Big Beat subsidiary, at the same time getting the band to change their name to the Baha Men.

 Early success

-The following year, the Baha Men released their first album, Junkanoo, which included the local hit "Back to the Island".
+The following year, Baha Men released their first album, Junkanoo, which included the local hit "Back to the Island".
 Kalik followed in 1994, including the international hit "Dancing in the Moonlight".
 The band moved with Greenberg to Polygram for the 1997 album I Like What I Like and Doong Spank, released the following year.
 The latter sold only 700 copies in the US and the band was dropped by the label.

 Greenberg then started his own label, S-Curve, and signed the band.
 Original vocalist Nehemiah Hield left in 1999, and was replaced by his nephew Omerit.
-The band was most popular in the 1990s in Japan, and their 1999 album 2 Zero 0-0 was initially only released in that country.
+The band was most popular in the 1990s in Japan, and their 1999 album 2 Zero 0-0 was initially released only in that country.